Global well-posedness of an initial-boundary value problem for viscous non-resistive MHD systems: Introduction

-However, all these global well-posedness results of \eqref{ns_euler0ich} only consider the Cauchy problem; the techniques developed in these papers can not be applied directly to the initial-boundary value problem.
-In this paper, as a first attempt, we prove the global existence of smooth solutions to the systems \eqref{ns_euler0c} and \eqref{ns_euler0ic} in the horizontally infinite flat layer $\Omega=\mathbb{R}^2\times(0,1)$.
+However, all these global well-posedness results of \eqref{ns_euler0ich} only consider the Cauchy problem; some of the techniques such as the anisotropic Littlewood-Paley analysis and some crucial integration by parts in spatial variables employed in these papers can not be applied directly to the initial-boundary value problem.
+In this paper, we prove the global existence of smooth solutions to the systems \eqref{ns_euler0c} and \eqref{ns_euler0ic} in the horizontally infinite flat layer $\Omega=\mathbb{R}^2\times(0,1)$.
 We impose the usual no-slip condition on the boundary:

 Note that the continuity equation and the magnetic equation are hyperbolic and characteristic, and hence no boundary condition needs to be imposed for the density and the magnetic field.

 As in \cite{LXZ,XZ,W}, it is more convenient for us to reformulate the systems by using Lagrangian coordinates so as to capture the weak dissipation of the magnetic field.
 To this end, we assume that there exists an invertible mapping $ \eta_{0} :\Omega \rightarrow \Omega $ so that $\partial\Omega=\eta_{0}(\partial\Omega) $.
 Define the flow map $\eta$ as the solution to